 (e) appointing a designated privacy officer (Chief Financial Officer) to monitor privacy compliance and be a contact for any privacy complaints and access or correction requests.

 In limited circumstances, it may be possible for an individual to use a pseudonym or remain anonymous when dealing with us.
 If an individual wishes to use a pseudonym or remain anonymous they should notify us when making first enquiries or providing initial instructions.
-We will use our best endeavours to deal with the individual as requested, subject to our professional obligations and ability to perform the legal service without using the individual’s name.
+We will use our best endeavours to deal with the individual as requested, subject to our professional obligations and ability to perform the legal or other service without using the individual’s name.
 In most cases, our professional obligations will require the individual to deal with us using their real name.

 We must comply with our professional obligations (including confidentiality obligations) in dealing with an individual’s personal information at all times.